 - FSC (Forest Stewardship Council).
 This council sets the guidelines and helps to moniter the health and sustainability of forests around the world.

 - U.S. Green Building Council.
-This is system of guidelins to address every element of development, from manufacturing through completion.
+This is system of guidelines to address every element of development, from manufacturing through completion.

 - LEED.
 LEED works on a point system that allows the development team a more quantifiable analysis of the project.
-Their different tiers of qualification for LEED depending of carbon emmissions, grey water, heating/air conditioning, sustainability, etc.
+There are different tiers of qualification for LEED depending of carbon emmissions, grey water, heating/air conditioning, sustainability, etc.